-Tantrums that have you on edge, a toddler stuck on ‘nope’, or daily power struggles that make you question your sanity… does this sound like your life?
+Facing tantrums that have you on edge, a toddler stuck on “nope”, or daily power struggles that make you question your sanity - does this sound like your life?

 Here are some quick tips:

-- Use less, positive words: instead of “get off the table! we don’t climb the table!” try “no. It’s time to put your feet on the floor.”
+- Use positive words, and fewer of them: instead of “get off the table! we don’t climb the table in our house!” try “no. feet on the floor please.”

 - Physically remove them or stop them as soon as you can if they start doing something destructive or that is against the rules you’ve set.